Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 Paschim Pune Bangiya Parishad

-Since its inception about 40 years ago, the Association celebrates the festival of joy yearly.
-Formed by a few Bengali families missing home in Pune, the Bengalee Association is a cultural group for the Bengalis in Pune.
+Since its inception about 40 years ago, the Association has celebrated the festival of joy yearly.
+Formed by a few Bengali families who are missing their homes in Pune.
+It is a cultural group for the Bengalis in Pune.

-The festivities include many exciting activities like the Dhunuchi dance, Shidurkhela, Shankh Dhwani competition, and more exciting activities for kids and adults.
+The festivities include many exciting activities for kids and adults, such as the Dhunuchi dance, Shidurkhela, and the Shankh Dhwani competition.

 Bengalee Association Pune